Writer Profile

 Full-time Lecturer, Faculty of Economics, Kanto Gakuin UniversitySpecialization / History of Western Political Thought

-"If what sells is good, then the best-tasting ramen in the world is cup ramen."
-This is a quote often seen online, attributed to a certain famous musician.
-While the source is unknown, what is noteworthy is that a significant number of people regard this as a "persuasive quote."
+"If the best-selling things are the best things, then the most delicious ramen in the world is cup ramen."
+This is a quote often seen online, attributed to a famous musician.
+While the source is unknown, what is noteworthy is that a significant number of people perceive this statement as a "persuasive wise saying."

-However, in the political system of "democracy" that we employ, every opinion is counted as the same "single vote."
-While democracy realizes the important value of "political equality," does it not perhaps sacrifice another important value, "expertise"?
-Driven by such concerns, I recently published a book titled "Questioning Democracy: Lectures on Political Thought for Thinking for Yourself" (Chikuma Shinsho, 2024).
+However, in the political system of "democracy" that we have adopted, every opinion is counted as the same "single vote."
+While democracy realizes the important value of "political equality," it may sacrifice another important value: "expert knowledge."
+Based on this concern, I recently published a book titled "Doubting Democracy: Lectures on Political Thought for Thinking for Yourself" (Chikuma Shinsho, 2024).

-In elections within democratic countries, the person who secures the most votes, regardless of the method, is basically the winner.
-Such principles are not limited to the institutional level but can also be found in social trends.
-The idea that what everyone thinks is "good," or what anyone can understand the value of, is indeed "good."
-The musician's words mentioned earlier expressed a sense of unease toward these values.
+Regardless of the method, elections in democratic countries generally result in the victory of whoever secures the most votes.
+This principle is not limited to the institutional dimension but can also be found in social trends.
+The idea that whatever everyone thinks is "good," or whatever anyone can understand the value of, is indeed the "good thing."
+The musician's words mentioned earlier expressed a sense of discomfort toward these values.

 A "university" is a base of resistance against such societal tendencies.
-Just as coffee starts to taste good when one becomes an adult, there are many things in the world that require a bit of effort or growth to understand their value.
-I feel happy now to be involved in helping others discover the value and charm of new fields—in helping with "growth" in that sense.
+Just as coffee begins to taste good when one becomes an adult, there are many things in the world that require a bit of effort or growth to understand their value.
+I feel happy now to be involved in helping people discover the value and charm of new fields—in helping them "grow" in that sense.

 *Affiliations and titles are as of the time of publication.